DFanso/cine-magic-cinema/README.md

 ## Project Structure

-The CINEMAGIC project is organized into two main components:
+The CINEMAGIC project is organized into three main components:

 1. **Client:** This is the frontend of the application, providing a user-friendly interface for booking cinema tickets.

 2. **Admin:** The admin panel for managing movie listings, showtimes, and user feedback.

+3. **Server:** The backend server that handles user authentication, ticket booking, and database operations.

 ## Getting Started

-To get the "client" and "admin" components into your local machine separately, follow the instructions below.
+To get the "client," "admin," and "server" components into your local machine separately, follow the instructions below.

 ### Getting the Client